TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Self Help, Productivity, Relationship/The 7 Habits of Highly Effective People 6 Synergy.md

 	- then reached *respectful communications*, a mature, polite interactions but not empathically,
 	- Finally reached *synergistic communications*, a level of high trust, high cooperation, high creativity.

 - ***Valuing the differences** is the essence of synergy* -- the mental, the emotional, the psychological difference between people.
-It requires us to master Habit 5, *to understand first.* [[The 7 Habits of Highly Effective People Chapter Summary 5]] We need to recognize our own perceptual limitations and appreciate resources available through rich interactions.
+It requires us to master Habit 5, *to understand first.* [[The 7 Habits of Highly Effective People 5 Empathetic Communication]] We need to recognize our own perceptual limitations and appreciate resources available through rich interactions.